How do I become a Mental Health Nurse?

 Your role with the HSE

-Once qualified, you will need to register with the NMBI, the regulatory body for nursing and midwifery professions in Ireland.
+Once qualified, you must register with the NMBI, Ireland’s nursing and midwifery regulator.

-RPNs provide care and treatment to individuals in a number of settings including the individual’s own home, community settings such as day hospitals, day centres, and supported living environments, as well as accident and emergency departments and acute inpatient settings.
-RPNs can also work in specialist areas, including perinatal mental health, forensic and criminal justice settings, and drug treatment services.
+RPNs provide care and treatment in diverse settings: individual’s home, day hospitals, day centres, supported living environments, emergency departments, and acute inpatient settings.
+They may also work in specialist areas such as perinatal mental health, forensic and criminal justice settings, and addiction treatment services.

-They work as part of a multidisciplinary team, which can include psychiatrists, psychologists, occupational therapists, social workers, care workers and other health and social care professionals.
+RPNs work as part of multidisciplinary teams including psychiatrists, psychologists, occupational therapists, social workers, care workers and other health and social care professionals.

 Career Progression